sg-wireless/pymakr-vsc/README.md

 3) re-run 'pymakr > Extra > List Serial ports'
 4) is the board is not detected as the first , you may need to move it to the front of the list.

-## I cannot opload or download files from a bord using a standard micropython fimrware.

-This may be caused by a difference in the way theat the file system is exposed on different firmwares.
-Some micropython firmwares expose the  root of the filesystem at the `/` folder rather than as `/flash`. if this is the case yo may find that you can upload , but not download files from the micropython board.

-This is currently not autodetected by pymakr.

-**Solution:**

-In the Project or Global settings :
-- change the mcu_folder setting to : `mcu_root_folder = '/'`

 ## Developing
 If you want to contribute to this project you can test the app the following way: